-The final part is just pouring your homemade strawberry jam in your sterilized jars.
+The final part is just pouring your homemade strawberry jam into your sterilized jars.
 Place the sterilized lids and the screw cap in place and voilà, you’re done!

 Once you have your jars all lined up and cooling down on the kitchen counter, I’m sure a certain feeling of accomplishment will come over you.
 When you begin to hear the sounds of the seals popping, that feeling will only grow!

-Whether you are using your homemade strawberry jam in your Italian Jam Crostata, to top your favorite strawberry cheesecake, to top off your homemade scones, rolls, Buttermilk Biscuits , Pancakes, or just on plain toasted bread, you know it’s gonna be good!
+Whether using your homemade strawberry jam in your Italian Jam Crostata, to top your favorite strawberry cheesecake, to top off your homemade scones, rolls, Buttermilk Biscuits , Pancakes, or just on plain toasted bread, you know it’s gonna be good!
 Enjoy!!!

-Isn’t it incredible how certain foods have the ability to trigger specific memories?
-Every time I have my homemade strawberry jam, I get warm and fuzzy feelings as memories rush back to me.
+Isn’t it incredible how certain foods can trigger specific memories?
+Whenever I have my homemade strawberry jam, I get warm and fuzzy feelings as memories rush back to me.

-It was one beautiful Sunday afternoon in the midst of June, during the summer of 2009; that was the first time I went strawberry picking and I’ve been going ever since.
+It was one beautiful Sunday afternoon in June, during the summer of 2009; that was the first time I went strawberry picking and I’ve been going ever since.

-My Mom had recently been diagnosed with mesothelioma and was undergoing her chemotherapy treatments.
+My Mom had recently been diagnosed with mesothelioma and was undergoing chemotherapy treatments.
 It was very hard to plan anything ahead of time as we never knew how she would feel.
 But on this particular day, she felt great!

 Why do I still go strawberry picking?
-Partly because I enjoy eating freshly picked Quebec strawberries; mostly because I get to relive the memory of that Sunday afternoon and how much pleasure my Mom had that day picking strawberries with all her adult kids and small grand-children.
+Partly because I enjoy eating freshly picked Quebec strawberries; mostly because I get to relive the memory of that Sunday afternoon and how much pleasure my Mom had picking strawberries with all her adult kids and small grandchildren.

 Why do I make homemade strawberry jam?
 Partly because it is so much better than store-bought; mostly because of that warm and fuzzy feeling I still get when I think of my Mom.

 Be sure to check your inbox for all these delicious recipes and more.
 If you haven’t already, be sure to sign up for my newsletter, I wouldn’t want you to miss any of the wonderful recipes I have planned for all of you!

 Ciao for now,